edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsers.md

 ```

 ![image](EdgeX_GettingStartedUsrActiveContainers.png)
-*If all EdgeX containers pulled and started correctly and without error, you should see a process status (ps) that looks similar to the image above.*
+*If all EdgeX containers pulled and started correctly and without error, you should see a process status (ps) that looks similar to the image above.
+If you are using a custom Compose file, your containers list may vary.
+Also note that some "setup" containers are designed to start and then exit after configuring your EdgeX instance.*

 ## Checking the Status of EdgeX Foundry
-In addition to the process status of the EdgeX containers, there are a number of other tools to check on the healt and status of your EdgeX instance.
+In addition to the process status of the EdgeX containers, there are a number of other tools to check on the health and status of your EdgeX instance.

 ### EdgeX Foundry Container Logs

-Use the command below to see log of any service.
+Use the command below to see the log of any service.

 ``` bash
 # see the logs of a service